joeherwig/RealAir-Turbine-Duke-V2-LUA/Readme.md

-# RealAir Turbine Duke V2 LUA-Script
+# RealAir Turbine Duke V2 LINDA Module

-This repository is made to publish and document the lua-Script for LINDA made for the _RealAir Turbine Duke V2_.
+This repository is made to publish and document the lua-Script for LINDA made for the _RealAir Turbine Duke V2.
+At the moment the focus is still on publishing the actions.lua not on implementing the complete module.

 ![ScreenShot](/img/Title.png)